mikewesthad/navmesh/README.md

 // Register the plugin with Phaser const navMeshPlugin = this.game.plugins.add(NavMeshPlugin);

-// Load the navMesh from the tilemap object layer "navmesh" and store it in the plugin under
+// Load the navMesh from the tilemap object layer "navmesh."
+The navMesh was created with 12.5
-// the key "level-1".
-The navMesh was created with 12.5 pixels of space around obstacles. const navMesh = navMeshPlugin.buildMeshFromTiled("level-1", tilemap, "navmesh", 12.5);
+// pixels of space around obstacles. const navMesh = navMeshPlugin.buildMeshFromTiled(tilemap, "navmesh", 12.5);

 const p1 = new Phaser.Point(100, 400);
 const p2 = new Phaser.Point(700, 200);